rhaiscript/book/src/rust/packages/builtin.md

 `CorePackage`
 -------------

-If only minimal functionalities are required, register the `CorePackage` instead:
+If only minimal functionalities are required, register the `CorePackage` instead.

 ```rust no_run
 use rhai::Engine;